 Intending a different meaning, the sign below confirms that the whole hoopla about climate is just in order to obtain a political change.

 On the streets people can express their disapproval for the status quo.
 Actual changes happen when people sit at the table.
 Politics is the art of compromise.
 It takes time and experience to realize that.
 It takes a dose of reality to recognize that whatever we might want to do, we need money.
 Without profit there is no money to do anything.
 It takes some maturity to accept that when chasing profit, not all succeed to the same degree.
-It requires some understanding of human behavior in order to know that we destroy the very mechanism propelling our progress if we empower government to take profit from those who are more successful in order to satisfy the aspirations of the less fortunate.
-Lastly, the challenges of global warming, despite being different than our ancestors had dealt with, are not the first serious challenges humanity has faced.
+It requires some understanding of human behavior in order to know that we destroy the very mechanism propelling our progress if we empower the government to take profit from those who are more successful in order to satisfy the aspirations of the less fortunate.
+Lastly, the challenges of global warming, despite being different from what our ancestors had dealt with, are not the first serious challenges humanity has faced.

-In the atmosphere of the rally I sensed similarities to the youth revolt of the 1960s, memorialized in the slogan “Don’t trust anyone over 30.”
+In the atmosphere of the rally, I sensed similarities to the youth revolt of the 1960s, which was memorialized in the slogan “Don’t trust anyone over 30.”
 Today, this age seems to have been lowered, as Jerome McDonnell spoke loftily that “young people speak with the moral authority,” seconded by Kyla Johnson that they have a “new moral vision.”
 A few old folks I spoke with at the rally told me to listen to the voice of the young.
 The truth is that they are still childishly naïve and not educated, just as we all were at their age.
 After all, most of them have not yet graduated from high school.

 Inadvertently, Jerome McDonnell turned the very idea of this rally into its caricature when he talked sincerely with a 9-year-old boy holding a sign that read “climate change is bad.”
-I can accept that a 16-year-old might have their own opinion on the matter, regardless how naïve or uneducated it might
+I can accept that a 16-year-old might have their own opinion on the matter, regardless of how naïve or uneducated it might